-HSA 3750 Health Services Administration 3 s.h.
+HSA 3750 Health Services Administration

 The organizational design and structure of health care organizations; methods for setting objectives and strategies as well as defining outcomes; the organizational dynamics of motivation, leadership, and communication techniques in various health care settings.
 Prerequisite: MGT 2360.

-HSA 4250 Health Care Law 3 s.h.
-Designed to address the needs of health professional for information on the fundamentals of Michigan law.
+HSA 4250 Health Care Law

+Designed to address the needs of health professionals for information on the fundamentals of Michigan law.
 Legal terminology, organization of the court system, the source of law, and basic principles of civil and criminal liability as it relates negligence and malpractice.
 Issues relative to confidentiality, documentation, informed consent, conflict of law, risk management, and advanced directives.
-Prerequisites: BL 3330 and HAS 3750.
+Prerequisites: BL 3330 and HSA 3750.

-HSA 4740 Health Care Finance 3 s.h.
+HSA 4740 Health Care Finance

 Introduction to the theory and practice of health care finance addressing issues of medical cost, models of provider behaviors, regulatory constraint, technology assessment, and access to care.
 Prerequisites: ACC 2010, ECN 2720, and HSA 3750.

-HSA 4910 Internship 3 s.h.
+HSA 4910 Internship

 Supervised professional work experience in the area of specialization.
-Completed in the last two semester of the program.
+Completed in the last two semesters of the program.